vamolessa/pepper/pepper/rc/expansion_reference.md

 The zero-based id of the current editor client.
 Note that a client id of 3, does not imply that there are other 3 clients present (0, 1 and 2) as they may be no longer active ids.
+If there is no such client, it results in an empty expansion.
 - usage: `@client-id()`

 ## `buffer-id`
 The zero-based id of the current buffer.
 Note that a buffer id of 3, does not imply that there are other 3 buffers present (0, 1 and 2) as they may be no longer active ids.
+If there is no such buffer, it results in an empty expansion.
 - usage `@buffer-id()`

 ## `buffer-path`